-Document KK utilizes these assumptions to compare the financial impacts of the changes adopted by USDA since it issued its Tentative Final Decision on the pricing formulas in December 2000.
-Document KK demonstrates that the blend price has been reduced by 0.57 cwt over that period as a result of incremental changes to the pricing formulas.
+Document KK was prepared by me and utilizes these assumptions to compare the financial impacts of the changes adopted by USDA since it issued its Tentative Final Decision on the pricing formulas in December 2000.
+Document KK demonstrates that the blend price has been reduced by 0.56 cwt over that period as a result of incremental changes to the pricing formulas.
 Because the format of Document KK is used elsewhere in this testimony, it is important to take time to explain it in detail.
 The primary purpose of the format is to compare one set of formulas to another and determine what the changes are to the component prices, the class prices, the class prices at test, and the blend prices.

 The methodology is straightforward.
 There are four commodity to component computations: butter to butterfat, cheese to protein, non-fat dry milk to solids-not-fat, and dry whey to other solids.
 These computations are labeled across the top of the spreadsheet.
 Each computation is divided into two columns.
 The column on the left under each formula represents the current values as listed in Document D. The column on the right represents the changed values.
-With the exception of the use of the butterfat price computed in the Butter to Butterfat in the Cheese to Protein, all of the columns are computed without any reference to any other column.
+Generally, each component is computed separately from the other components with the exception of the butterfat price which is used in Cheese to Protein computation.
+The component prices combine in the class and blend prices computed later.

 Each of the factors and values of the formulas are listed along the left side.
 The first of these is the Product Price.
-The Product Prices for these comparisons, except in those in which the change in the Product Price is the issue, are the average NASS commodity prices for 2006 as found at Document E. The Product Price for Butter is \$1.2193.
+The Product Prices for these comparisons, except those in which the change in the Product Price is the issue, are the average NASS commodity prices for 2006 as found at Document E. The Product Price for Butter is \$1.2193.
 The Make Allowance is the value assigned as the cost per pound of product such as \$0.1202 per pound for butter.
 The Net Per Pound is the Product Price less the Make Allowance.
-This difference is multiplied by the Product Yield.
-In the case of the Cheese to Protein Formula, 1.383 in the spreadsheet, the yield is for protein and implies the percent of casein used in the Van Slyke cheese yield formula.
+This difference is multiplied by the Product Yield to arrive at the component prices found at the bottom of the table with the exception of the Cheese to Protein Formula.
+In the case of the Cheese to Protein Formula, the product yield of 1.383 in the spreadsheet, is the yield for protein only and is part of other calculations used to derive the protein price.

 At the next to last row in this spreadsheet the component prices are shown.
-For the butterfat, SNF, and other solids the component prices are the Product Yield times the Net Per Pound.
+For the butterfat, solids not fat, and other solids the component prices are the Product Yield times the Net Per Pound.
 To determine the protein price, a more detailed analysis is required.
 Rows 5, 6, and 7 simply repeat the information set out in rows 1, 2 and 3.
 Row 8 (cheese from butter yield) represents the Van Slyke cheese yield formula.
-This number, 1.572 in the current formula, implies a butterfat recovery of 89.40%.
+This number, 1.572 in the current formula, implies a butterfat recovery of 89.40%, the number necessary to obtain 1.572 by using the Van

+Slyke formula.
 The result is the Class III Butterfat value per pound.
-Since the FMMO uses the same basic butterfat price, it is necessary to make adjustments to the protein.
-The details are explained more when discussion on alternative values for this part of the formula is made, but in this worksheet the steps found in the FMMO formula for cheese to protein includes the elements here.
+Since the FMMO uses the same basic butterfat price for all classes, it is necessary to make adjustments to the protein price.
+The details of this adjustment are explained in more detail when I will discuss alternative values for some of the factors in this part of the formula.